Theresa Schwegel: The Good Boy

 Schwegel's most recent novel, The Good Boy, centers around Chicago K9 Officer Pete Murphy and his eleven-year-old son, Joel.
 Pete has been assigned to the K9 unit in the wake of a high-profile scandal involving Judge Katherine Crawford.
 Crawford had received death threats following two murders committed by a drug dealer she had released on bail, and Pete was assigned to protect her.
 The family of one of the murder victims attempted to sue the judge, and in the resulting media whirlwind, rumors began spreading that Pete and Crawford were having an affair.
 This led to Pete's dismissal from the protection detail and reassignment to the K9 unit, in addition to creating tension between him and his wife, Sarah.
 As the story opens, Pete impulsively pulls over car full of teenage gang-bangers, one of whom turns out to be Ja'Kobe White, the brother of one of the victims from the Crawford scandal.
 Ja'Kobe seizes on the incident to file a police-harassment lawsuit against Pete, which reignites the scandal and draws the ire of Pete's superiors.

 Meanwhile, Joel Murphy, Pete's son, is feeling isolated and ignored by his family.
-His mother fears that he may have autism, and his fourteen-year-old sister, McKenna, has become more interested in boys and gossip than spending time with her younger brother.
+His fourteen-year-old sister, McKenna, has become more interested in boys and gossip than spending time with her younger brother.
 One night, Joel overhears McKenna making plans to go to a party at the home of Zack Fowler, a neighborhood bully who has recently tormented Joel.
 Fearing for his sister's safety, Joel sneaks out of the house with his father's police dog, Butchie, and follows her to the party.
 When Butchie smells drugs coming from Fowler's back yard, he slips his leash and attacks one of the partygoers, which leads to the accidental shooting of another.
 Joel, fearing that the dog will be put to sleep (and that the partygoers will seek revenge), sets off across the city for the courthouse, where he hopes to plead for the dog's life.
 When Pete learns that his son is missing, he begins to suspect that Ja'Kobe is involved, leading him on an increasingly desperate investigation focused on the loose ends from the Crawford scandal.